dickhardt/verified-autocomplete-claims/README.md

-# verified-autocomplete-claim
+# verified-autocomplete-claims
-Verified Autocomplete Claim - a browser mediated verified claim release
+Verified Autocomplete Claims - a browser mediated verified claim release

 > This document currently focusses on providing a verified email claim, but the protocol can be extended to other claims